 Trade shows work!
 And in Baltimore, we met the folks from Wilde Yacht Sales (Essex, CT) who not only introduced us to Nordic Tugs, but more importantly (at that time) to the idea of Essex, CT as a home port and the myriad of boating destinations “New England” has to offer reachable from that location.
 WYS did everything they could to help my wife and I not only get comfortable with the idea of buying a boat, but boating in general and to be honest, the allure of NENTOA (or what we envisioned NENTOA might be) played a huge part in steering us away from Azimuts or Grand Banks or any other brand for that matter.
 We loved the idea of being part of a large active group of boaters.
 Again, one thing led to another and by 2016 we were proud owners of one of the first recently-redesigned Nordic Tug 40s… Hull #05 to be exact.

 So that’s how we went from “Zero to forty…” And if you click the “Leave a reply” button below, you can share YOUR “How I got into boating” story.
 Would love to hear it!

-All that said, three boating seasons later and now it’s 2019, and THIS is where the “Building the Best Nordic Tug” story really starts!
+All that said, three boating seasons later and now it’s 2019, and THIS is where the “Building in Nordic Tug Style” story really starts!
 Happy reading.